kalkin/Ddt/README.md

   * Generate a META6.json

-  * Generate a META test with
+  * Generate a META test by default

   * Support for different licenses